boxyhq/remix-auth-sso/README.md

 # BoxyHQSAMLStrategy

-The BoxyHQ SAML strategy is used to authenticate customers (typically enterprises having a SAML IdP) of your SaaS application.
+The BoxyHQ SAML strategy can be used to enable SAML login in your remix app.
 It extends the OAuth2Strategy.

 # Demo
 Checkout the demo at https://github.com/boxyhq/jackson-remix-auth